 Dr Stotz speaks English, French and German.

-- The Francis Report: Key Findings This is the first in a series of four articles on The Francis Report and…28 Jan 2020READ MORE
+- Achieving the Duty of Candour This is the second in a series of four articles on The Francis Report and…10 Mar 2020READ MORE